-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Introduces programming and is aimed at students with no prior programming knowledge or skills.
 Covers basics of programming including variables, decision-making statements, and iterative statements.
 Students create logical solutions to novel problems using tools such as pseudocode and flowchart.
 Students write, test, and run elementary programs to solve problems using a high-level programming language.